leomakino/learn-data-engineer-topics/gcp/cloud-digital-leader-path/2-innovating-with-data-and-gcp.md

 1. The advantages for storing and managing data in the public cloud are: Elasticity and speed.
 1. A solution for an organization that needs to store, do complex queries, and perform dataanalysis on large amounts of structured and semi-structured data is the Bigquery
 1. Looker can be used to use it to create real-time dashboards of a large hotel chain and serve it for its customers.

+## Innovation with Machine Learning

+### ML and AI definition

+Artificial Intelligence (AI) is the term that describes any kind of machine of acting autonomously.

+Machine Learning (ML) is a branch in the field of AI that computers can "learn" from data without using a complex set of rules.
+In this course, it is a way to use standard algorithms or standard models to analyze data in order to derive predictive insights and **make repeated decisions at scale**.

+The accuracy of those predictios depends on large volume of data that are free of bugs.

+Bugs in ML are often caused by bugs in the data.
+In ML, even though, there can be bugs in the implementation of an algorithm, bugs are far more common in data.

+### Data Quality

+### AI and ML with Google Cloud